emonhossainraihan/GraphQL/projects/hacker-news/README.md

 It replaces traditional ORMs and makes database access easy, migrates your database schema.

+## Exploring your data in Prisma Studio

+- `npx prisma studio --experimental`

 ## workflow for updating your data

 - Manually adjust your Prisma data model.